pellevensen/bijections/README.md

 }
 ```

-`shiftinverses-w-RRRL.txt` is the table with all quads RRRL/LLLR that will result in a bijection on 2^w:
+`shiftinverses-w-RRRL.txt.bz2` is the table with all quads RRRL/LLLR that will result in a bijection on 2^w:
 ```
 uintw_t f8_1(uintw_t x, int a, int b, int c, int d) {
   return (x >> a) ^ (x >> b) ^ (x >> c) ^ (x << d);